 ANTM was created by Tyra Banks, a wildly successful supermodel who hosts a competition for aspiring models.
 When my daughter first told me about the show, I watched Top Model on my own, to check it out.
 I expected to hate it with 100% fervor, certain that every feminist fiber in my body would break out in hives.
 But as the episodes unfolded, my reaction was mixed.

-Top Model contestants live together for months, in close quarters.
+Top Model contestants live together, in close quarters.
 As the competition progressed, personalities revealed themselves.
 Some stepped forward as fine people, but not all.
 A significant number reverted to school-yard bullying, shamelessly ganging up on each other.
 Some dropped homophobic and transphobic remarks.
 Several tossed out snarky comments about their competitors’ weight and appearance.

 But Tyra Banks took me by surprise.
 She defended interesting, off-the-beaten-path features, including larger sized models.
 She encouraged viewers to broaden their definitions of beauty.
 She treated all racial heritages as equally attractive.
 She was outspoken, supporting the LGBTQ+ spectrum.
 Tyra Banks was articulate, lightning-intelligent, and a stunningly effective teacher when she coached her contestants in technique.

 Although I respected Tyra Banks’ talent, I found many values of the modeling industry outright harmful.
 I have three children – two sons, and one daughter.
 As a mother of both male and female kids, I’ve experienced the cultural values regarding gender that continuously smack my kids in the face.
 It begins on Day One.
 When my boys were infants, strangers looked at my slumbering, 8-pound puppies, and pronounced them “strong and smart”; with my daughter, strangers called her “pretty”.
 Gender stereotypes are alive and well.

 My husband and I talked through our choices, figuring out how to handle our ANTM dilemma.